 “Imagine standing at a bus station and seeing ‘thought buses’ coming and going without having to get on them and be taken away.
 This can be very hard at first, but with gentle persistence it is possible.”

-I love the idea of thoughts as buses, rather than thinking about a train of thought – which sounds like something you can’t get off once those negative thoughts come along.
-Just having that mental image of buses helped me start steering (no pun intended) my mind away from negative thoughts when they came along.
-Of choosing whether to think about certain things or not.
+Thinking of thoughts as buses, rather than thinking about a train of thought – which sounds like something you can’t get off once those negative thoughts come along – can help you to choose whether to think about certain things or not.
 Do you want to get on that bus and think about that thought?
 Or would you prefer to let it drive on past?

-So, we’ve got quite a fluffy bathmat in our bathroom.
-I discovered that when I’m up in the night and struggling with a grizzly baby, if I stand on it and concentrate – really concentrate – on the sensation of the material on my bare feet and the strands coming up between my toes, it really does take me to a different place.
-It takes a while and you do have to make a conscious effort – I try to visualise the strands between my toes in huge detail, like I’m the size of an ant – but it does give you a few minutes ‘time out.’
+If you have a fluffy bathmat, or rug, when you’re up in the night and struggling with a grizzly baby, stand on it and concentrate – really concentrate – on the sensation of the material on your bare feet and the strands coming up between your toes.
+It can take a while and you do have to make a conscious effort; try to visualise the strands between your toes in huge detail – but it does give you a few minutes ‘time out.’